vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 To complete our examples, we need to add two niche cases.

-Here is an example where a dynamic table is submitted to and returned by the XQL / SAP system at the same time (the code is shortened for clarity).
+The following is an example where a dynamic table is submitted to and returned by the XQL / SAP system at the same time (the code is shortened for clarity):

 {% highlight lua %}
 local vals = {}